veridonia/whitepaper/README.md

     - **Stage 1:** A configurable number of users from the lower ELO tier (configurable split, default: bottom 70%) votes.
     - **Stage 2:** If Stage 1 has more support than opposition votes, a configurable number of users from the upper ELO tier (remaining percentage) votes to make the final decision.
   - All users participate in the voting process based on their ELO ranking, with no exclusions.
+- **ELO-Based Posting Throttling:** A sigmoid function determines posting probability based on user ELO, simulating API rate limiting where higher-reputation users can post more frequently.
+This creates a natural quality filter as users with better judgment get more opportunities to contribute content.
 - **ELO Adjustments:** User ratings are updated based on vote outcomes using team-based ELO updates with configurable K-factor.
 - **Visualization:** After simulation runs, various plots display:
   - Distribution of user goodness and ELO ratings
   - Correct votes ratio over time with linear regression analysis
   - Population growth over time
   - Sample sizes used in voting
+  - Posting rates by ELO quartile (showing throttling effects)
-  - Voting participation ratios by user group (with dynamic labels reflecting actual configuration)
+  - Voting participation ratios by user group
+  - ELO-based throttling function visualization

 ## Dependencies